andrewbloese-00/prioritize-js/README.md

 ### Some notes

 * there is a bug with the edit functionality where it doesn't save the task once done editing, however the page can still be navigated to.
-* if you have any questions about how to get the project running please do not hesitate to contact me at abloese@asu.edu
+* if you have any questions about how to get the project running please do not hesitate to contact me at dev@andrewbloese.me